 Hello to all of my fellow anime lovers!

-Hello, I'm the Ebony Slayer, Kenny, and welcome to my profile.
+I'm the Ebony Slayer, and welcome to my profile.
 Just your average guy from Rochester, New York.
-I've been an anime fan for a while now, and having seen quite a few of them, I would consider myself quite the expert.
+I've been an anime fan for a while now, and having seen quite a few of them, I would consider myself an expert.

-At the moment my personal favorite manga is The Promised Neverland and my favorite anime has to be Yu Yu Hakusho.
 I can be laidback, a bit cynical at times but for the most part an optimist, honest, funny, an altogether decent guy.
 I personally think trolls are a waste of space and I will spot one from far away.
 Although I'm not looking for followers, you're free to follow if you wish.
 I love catchy music, rock music, jazzy music, anything that leaves a powerful impression on my soul.
-Although I do care about my eyecandy, art doesn't always dissuade me from getting into an anime.
-What matters the most is the content itself, therefore I'm pretty openminded when it comes to most anime.
+Although I do care about my gorgeous art, different forms of art don't always dissuade me from getting into an anime/manga.
+What matters the most is the content itself, therefore I'm pretty openminded when it comes to most anime/manga.
 Fantasy is the genre I'm most into, but every now and then I don't mind some horror, cause I consider horror to be one of my absolute favorite genres.
 If anyone knows of any good ones please tell me.
 I consider myself a cat lover, egalitarian, book reader, somewhat an athlete.
 I'm for the most part an outgoing guy, not just a shut in otaku.
 Snakes are my spirit animal.
 Optimistic pessimist, as well as outgoing introvert.

 My favorite English voice-actors have to be Eric Vale, Austin Tindle, and Brina Palencia, and my favorite Japanese voice-actor(s) have to be Kenshō Ono, Junichi Suwabe and Yūki Ono.

-As for my favorite romantic couple in anime/manga, I can definitely say Emma and Norman from The Promised Neverland, although I still love Ganta and Shiro from Deadman Wonderland as a couple.
+As for one of my favorite romantic couples in anime/manga, I can definitely say Ageha and Sakurako from the Psyren manga, although I still love Ganta and Shiro from the Deadman Wonderland manga as a couple.

 1st Manga- Dragonball